vlstill/tedi/memory-models.md

 ## Partial Store Order {#sec:pso}

 Partial store order (PSO) is similar to TSO, but it also allows reordering of pairs of writes which do not access the same memory location ($w_1 \rel{po} w_2$ pairs).
-Operationally, it can be implemented using a machine which has separate FIFO store buffer for each memory location.
+Operational semantics corresponds to a machine which has separate FIFO store buffer for each memory location.
 Again, processor can read from its local store buffers, but values saved in these buffers are invisible for other processors \cite{sparcmanual}.
 PSO hardware will often include barriers both for restoration of TSO and SC \cite{TODO}.

 An example for PSO-allowed run which is not TSO-allowed can be found in \autoref{fig:pso}.
+This memory model is supported for example by SPARC in PSO mode, but this is not a common architecture and configuration \cite{sparcmanual, hw_view_for_sw_hackers}.
+Therefore, this memory model is mostly important theoretically as reachability is decidable for it (see \autoref{sec:decidability}) and even incomplete analyses can be significantly simpler for PSO them for RMO.

 \begin{figure}[tp]
 \begin{threads}{3}